Canada

 Making sure all our stuff is firmly attached to the canoe and getting ready to paddle.

-You will hear the roar of the first rapid at least 10-15 minutes before starting seeing it.
-For the first-timer like myself, that sounds made me excited and terrified at the same time, because I didn't know what to expect.
+You will hear the roar of the first rapid at least 10-15 minutes before starting to see it.
+For the first-timer like myself, that sound made me excited and terrified at the same time, because I didn't know what to expect.

-The most senior person in our group and the only one who made this trip before did a good job preparing us for what's coming and how to handle it.
-The bottom line - everyone enjoyed it and no one got wet on the day 1.
+The most senior person in our group and the only one who made this trip before did a good job preparing us for what was coming and how to handle it.
+The bottom line - everyone enjoyed it and no one got wet on day 1.

 The campsite was located on a peninsula right next to rapids.
 A great fishing spot with a big fire pit and some self-made benches.
 We used one of the canoes as a table.
 Very rustic but quite romantic.